Situational Graphs for Robot Navigation in Structured Indoor Environments: Experimental Validation

-\subsection{Ablation Study}
+\subsubsection{Ablation Study}

-To evaluate the accuracy of addition of our novel room/corridor factors to the situational graph, we repeat all the experiments disabling the corridor/room factors, only enabling the robot tracking layer and the metric-semantic layer. \textit{S-Graph - w/o top. layer} in Table~\ref{tab:ate_simulated_data} presents the results in simulated datasets without the topological layer.
-It can be clearly seen the advantage of adding our novel room/corridor factors, in particular in the larger scenes of experiments \textit{SE-1} and \textit{SE-2}.
-In these two cases, the odometry drift causes erroneous plane matches, that are corrected due to the addition of the topological layer (explained in Sec.~\ref{subsec:top_layer}).
-Similarly, \textit{S-Graph - w/o top. layer} in Table~\ref{tab:rmse_real_data} presents bigger errors in point cloud alignment in the absence of the topological layer.
-Observe also bigger error in larger environments here and in Table~\ref{tab:trans_rot_err_real_data}.
+Table~\ref{tab:ate_simulated_data} presents the results in simulated datasets without the topological layer.
+It can be clearly seen the advantage of adding our novel room/corridor factors, in particular in the larger scenes of experiments \textit{SE-1} and \mbox{\textit{SE-2}}.
+In these two cases, the odometry drift causes erroneous plane matches, that are corrected due to the addition of the topological layer (explained in Section~\ref{subsec:top_layer}).
+Although, \textit{S-Graph - w/o top. layer} in Table~\ref{tab:rmse_real_data} presents slightly higher to equal errors in point cloud alignment in the absence of the topological layer, observe the higher error in larger environments in Table~\ref{tab:trans_rot_err_real_data}.

-\subsection{Limitations}
+\subsubsection{Limitations}

-Our \textit{S-Graph} approach has shown promising results over all evaluated datasets, maintaining real-time performance for experiments with run times over $26$ mins (Table~\ref{tab:compute_time}).
-However, notice the larger computation times of the map optimizations compared to the baselines HDL-SLAM and ALOAM, which is expected due to the additional planar and room/corridor nodes and their constraints.
-We consider to address this limitation in future work by optimizing only the \textit{S-Graph} nodes of the neighbouring region to the room/corridor that the robot is currently in.
+Our \textit{S-Graph} approach has shown promising results over all evaluated datasets, maintaining real-time performance for datasets with sequence lengths over $26$ mins (see Table~\ref{tab:compute_time}).
+However, note the larger computation times of the map optimizations compared to the baselines HDL-SLAM and ALOAM, which is expected due to the additional planar and room/corridor nodes and their constraints.
+Also note high standard deviation in some cases as time variations depend strongly on size and structure of the graph.
+We consider to address these limitations in future work by optimizing only the \textit{S-Graph} nodes of the neighbouring region to the room/corridor that the robot is currently in.